-When Susan Welch’s older brother took her out for dinner shortly after her mother died, she did not expect anything unusual.
+When Susan Welch and her older brother went out for dinner shortly after her mother died, she did not expect anything unusual.

 Little did she know she would discover she was adopted!
 Her story, like so many adoption stories, is profound and deeply moving.
 And, as they do for many writers, the twists and turns in her life became the inspiration for her debut novel.

 When Susan’s brother told her she was adopted, he felt she needed to know.
 An adoptive father of two, he understood why adopted children may want to make peace with their pasts.

 Susan’s adoptive mother had tuberculosis and difficulties with her health in general.
 Her brother told Susan that their mother had a rare blood type that would make it difficult for her to conceive a child that did not have the same blood type.
 After several miscarriages, after he was born, the family decided to adopt.
 Two years later, they conceived a healthy baby girl, completing the family of one boy and two sisters.